Q. Can Plugin Organizer be used with caching plugins?

 Q. Are there any known conflicts with other plugins?

 A. Yes.
 A malicious plugin named WP Spamshield targets the settings used by Plugin Organizer to disable it.
 It also targets various other plugins and changes how they behave or disables them entirely.
 All of this is done without the users knowledge or consent.
 This plugin was removed from the WordPress Plugin Directory because of this malicious code but it may still exist on some users sites.
 It will also likely be released from a different repository in the future and start targeting plugins again.
 You should remove WP Spamshield not only to make sure that Plugin Organizer runs correctly but to ensure the security of your website is not compromised.
-There are also some caching plugins that can’t handle different plugins loading on different pages.
-So they will not behave well with Plugin Organizer running.

 Q. When should I change the load order of my plugins?

 A. The only time you should change the load order of your plugins is if there is a conflict.
 This plugin was originally written as a custom piece of code for a project I was working on.
 There were 2 plugins that conflicted with each other when loaded in the alphabetical order that the wordpress core uses by default.
 I changed the wordpress option in the database manually but wordpress kept putting the order back to alphabetical which caused the site to crash.
 So I created a plugin that would prevent WordPress from reordering the plugins and allow me to order them in any way I wanted.
 A few months later I released Plugin Organizer to the public.
 Changing the load order in the wrong way can crash your site.
 So be very careful about changing it and always make a database backup before you do.

 Q. How do I disable plugins on the WordPress admin?